 See the ancient sacred well of Santa Cristina

 Sardinia is dotted with archaeological sites, and Santa Cristina sacred well is one of the most fascinating.
-Located in the Oristano province near Paulilatino town, Santa Cristina holy sanctuary was built some 3000 years ago as part of a larger nuragic village.
+Located in the Oristano province near Paulilatino town, Santa Cristina holy sanctuary was built some 3000 years ago as part of a larger Nuragic village.

-Mysterious and fascinating, every 18 years sharp the moon reflects on the water in the exact centre of the well.
+Mysterious and fascinating, every 18 years sharp the moon reflects on the water in the exact center of the well.
 This is also why historians think this was an ancient place for astronomical observation.
 And in my opinion, is what makes it one of the unmissable Sardinia points of interest.

 Visit at least one nuraghe